bairblog/bairblog.github.io/_posts/2018-06-18-bdd-update.md

 similar to ours in being diverse, crowd-sourced, and densely annotated, but differs in that we include video and dynamic metadata relevant to driving control.)
-We look forward to projects at Berkeley and elsewhere that leverage both BDD100K and these other datasets as these as the research community brings the potential of autonomous driving to reality.
+We look forward to projects at Berkeley and elsewhere that leverage both BDD100K and these other datasets as the research community brings the potential of autonomous driving to reality.

 <!--more-->